kubedb/website/content/docs/platform/v2026.3.30/selfhost-setup/install/cloud-demo.md

 If you encounter any challenges during the deployment or have questions, reach out to AppsCode support for assistance.

 Congratulations!
-You have successfully deployed the AppsCode Platform in Cloud Demo mode.
+You have successfully deployed the KubeDB Platform in Cloud Demo mode.
 Explore the features and capabilities of the platform in your customized environment.